EvoNexus CEO & Co-Founder

 Quinn received his MBA from Cornell University, and his B.S., M.S. and Ph.D. in Electrical Engineering from Washington University in St. Louis.

-David Marino is a principal and executive vice president of Hughes Marino, the largest tenant representation company in San Diego.
+David Marino is a principal and senior executive vice president of Hughes Marino, the largest tenant representation company in San Diego.
 David specializes in high-value, time-critical and complex transactions for technology, life science and business service companies.
 He is an expert in the strategic planning, market assessment, financial analysis, business terms structuring and negotiations aspects of commercial real estate.
 David is a licensed California Real Estate Broker and has been exclusively representing tenants since 1991, completing over 11,000,000 square feet, comprised of over 1,000 transactions.
 Between 1989 and 1991, David worked at Trammell Crow Company, then the largest commercial real estate owner in the U.S. where he learned the business from the landlord side of the table.
 David has a broad business background as an early stage angel investor in over twenty companies and is a LP in venture capital funds including Mission Ventures, Windward Ventures, Hamilton Bioventures and Avalon Ventures.

 Wilson Sonsini Goodrich & Rosati